 In the detailed review of animal safety studies, Dona and Arvanitoyannis (2009) stated “The results of most of the rather few studies conducted with GM foods indicated that they may cause hepatic, pancreatic, renal, and reproductive effects and may alter hematological, biochemical and immunologic parameters the significance of which remains unknown.”
 Simplified, the study concludes that GM foods may manifest effects and/or changes to what eats them.
 Immune system and biochemical (DNA, proteins, etc) centers for the body are often affected, though exactly how and to what end remains unknown due to the lack of research permitted.

-The GMO label movement is relevant not only to humans but the animals they care for.
-If we learn nothing else from caring for a pet it’s empathy, empathy for the animal and eventually empathy for others.
+The GMO label movement is relevant not only to humans but to the animals they care for.
+If we learn nothing else from caring for a pet it’s empathy, empathy for the animal, and eventually empathy for others.
 Corporations like Monsanto quietly manipulating governments for annual profit gains do not have the public in mind, and never will.
 The power of the private sector, vastly expanding by the day across several markets, cares not for the boy who rescued the local stray pooch and gave it a home.
 Americans must take clear, unclouded, sharp notice at what is going on right under their noses.
-GMO’s hurt not only the human population, not only the environment, but the variety of domesticated lifeforms we need and have always needed.
+GMO’s hurt not only the human population, not only the environment but the variety of domesticated lifeforms we need and have always needed.
 They are as toxic and corrosive as the corporate minds which so aggressively push for their implementation, adults in this country truly do lack sovereignty: of mind and diet, and it needs to stop.

 I’m Just Sayin!